GreyRook/code-with-style/docs/python/README.md

 * Make Type annotations, be as specific as possible but it's okay to use `Any` or `dict` (without being more specific)
 * All libraries needed for development and running tests belong into `[dev-packages]`, debug packages must not be installed in production
 * `Pipfile.lock`
-  * is to be commited to git
+  * is to be committed to git
 * `Pipfile`
   * Versioning: should specify version range, for example: `pytest = ">=4.6.0,<5"`
-    * Specify minimum version acording to features needed and security fixes
+    * Specify minimum version according to features needed and security fixes
     * Avoid next major version
   * Must not include the package itself (including no `package-name = {editable = true,path = "."}`)
   * Must not include `[requires] python_version = "3.6"` since we want to test the code with multiple python versions.
 [Pipenv does not support multiple versions of python](https://github.com/pypa/pipenv/issues/1050).